Picturesque countryside, vibrant cities, and quaint towns open the doors to some of the best places to visit on England tours for seniors.

 Walk down Bath Street and admire the grand colonnades or take a stroll on Abbey Green.
 Discover the charm of Glastonbury and the myths surrounding the eccentric Somerset town as you walk through the Glastonbury Courtyard and into Glastonbury Abbey.

-Renowned for its sheer beauty and lush settings, the Cotswolds set within the county lines invite seniors to stop and admire the charm.
+Renowned for its beauty and lush settings, the Cotswolds, one of the best places in all of England, is set within the county lines and invites seniors to stop and admire the charm.
 Step back in time as you enter manors and castles, such as Snowshill Manor or Highgrove House, the residence of the Prince of Wales and Duchess of Cornwall.

 Antiques and art are truly inspiring as you visit the shops or walk along Hadrian’s Wall, from Blockley to Batsford.
 Grab some tea and cake in the gorgeous Batsford Arboretum, enjoy the model village and motor museum, or indulge in stunning Burton-on-Water, the Venice of England.